 Different cameras register color in slightly different ways.
 Ensuring your white balance is set correctly is a means to make sure that you capture the colors as correctly as possible for your particular camera.

-In order to check your white balance, find something perfectly white.
-You can use a piece of white cardboard or 5 blank sheets of paper on top of each other to prevent any transparency.
+To check your white balance, find something perfectly white.
+You can use a piece of white cardboard or five blank sheets of paper on top of each other to prevent any transparency.

-If you have the cash an even better solution would be a white card, such as this foldable option from Lastolite, or color checker passport such as this popular option from X-rite, and place it in front of your camera before each recording.
+If you have the cash, an even better solution would be a white card or a color checker passport and place it in front of your camera before each recording.

-It is important to do so every time the light temperature has changed or you’ve changed location.
+It is important to do so every time the light temperature changes or you change location.

-Different cameras have different ways for you to set the white balance manually, so check your manual on how to do so.
+Different cameras have different ways to set the white balance manually, so check your manual on how to do so.